Skip to content

 2.7.
 The International Committee (IC) is a long-term standing committee that guarantees the continuity and quality for EGOI competitions.
 If needed and/or wanted by the Host Organisation, the IC should provide advice and/or recommendations.

 2.8.
 The IC consists of five members.
 Three of these members are directly elected by the European countries in the GA (one per year for a three-year term).
+Candidates for this election must be proposed and seconded by two European countries.
 The other two members are representatives of host countries.
 These IC members have a two-year term.
 The term for the representative of EGOI’n starts at the end of EGOI’(n-1).
 If there are Future Hosts whose representatives are not yet eligible to be IC members, the IC is encouraged to invite these representatives to attend online IC meetings as observers.

 2.9.
 IC members are individuals and not representatives of specific countries.
 The IC acts on behalf of the GA during the periods between EGOIs.
 During each EGOI the IC informs the GA about its activities during the year.
 The IC has to act in the spirit of these regulations.